thameemsh/understanding-typescript/s02_ts_basics_and_types/README.md

 };

 /**
- * // TS type called 'Object Type" or "Type Object"
+ * // TS type called 'Object Type" or "Type Object".
+Note the ; after each property and not , as it should be on an object
  * const person1: {
  *  name: string;
  *  age: number;